-As we stated last week, ransomware is a data hostage situation.
-A hacker will lock your data, ask for a large sum of money, and only return your data when you pay them in bitcoin or other less traceable means.
-Here are 3 more ways on how to prevent a ransomware attack at your company.
+As we stated in our previous blog, ransomware is a data hostage situation.
+A hacker will lock your data, ask for a large sum of money, and only return your data when you pay them in Bitcoin or other less traceable means.
+Here are three more ways how to prevent a ransomware attack at your company.

 BONUS TIP: Make sure your internal IT or consulting IT teams schedule hack simulations to prove your DR plan works as your IT plan states.